75 Mind-Blowing Facts You’ll Think Are Made Up (But Aren’t)

 Check out more baffling mysteries about the universe.

 Polar bears may be known as being so white they can hide in snow but the truth is they aren't white at all.
 Their skin is black and the hairs in their fur are hollow and clear.
 So why do they look white?
 Light hits their fur and is trapped inside the hollow part of the hair, causing a reaction called luminescence.
 In addition, salt particles stick to the bears' fur and act as light-scattering particles.

-Don’t miss these polar bear pictures that will melt your heart.
+These polar bear pictures will melt your heart!

 You can hear rhubarb growing

 Rhubarb doesn't get a lot of love (unless it's in a pie) but the stalky plant does have an amazing talent: It grows so fast you can actually hear it.
 Listen for yourself!